 Rules & Eligibility

-TBF’s SoFlo Sailfish Circuit will establish a new, South Florida region as part of TBF’s existing International Tag & Release Competition (see following pages for more information).
+TBF’s SoFlo Sailfish Circuit will establish a new South Florida region as part of TBF’s existing International Tag & Release Competition.
 Individual awards will be given to the captains and anglers with the most tag or releases in their respective category.
 Overall awards are awarded to the anglers and captains with the greatest total number of eligible tags or releases for both species combined.
 Only TBF tags will count toward the tag category.
 Anglers must be 17 years of age or younger as of October 31, 2015 to be qualified as a Junior Angler.
 A minimum of 5 sailfish must be tagged or released by angler or captain to be eligible with the exception of youth categories that require a minimum of three fish.
 Individual award winners (captain and angler categories) must be a current TBF member to receive an award.
 Award winners must be members at the Sailfish level or above with the exception of junior anglers who are eligible with a youth membership.

 Dates & Eligible Species

 November 1 – October 31st

 All tag and release reports must be sent in to The Billfish Foundation or entered in TBF’s Tag & Release Online Database by November 15 of 2018 to be eligible for the competition.
 Only sailfish tagged and or released during the dates above are eligible for the competition.